Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

   INNER JOIN TCN_DUPLICATE_FIX ON TAXON_LIST_ITEM.TAXON_LIST_ITEM_KEY = TCN_DUPLICATE_FIX.TAXON_LIST_ITEM_KEY)
   ON ORGANISM_MASTER.TAXON_VERSION_KEY = TAXON_LIST_ITEM.TAXON_VERSION_KEY;

+**Query 9 - title=all_taxon_version_keys**

+Retrieves a list of all taxon version keys and the associated recommended key, including deleted and redundant names.
+Can be used to work out the context of any names which have now been removed from the online recording copy of UKSI.

+  SELECT INPUT_TAXON_VERSION_KEY, RECOMMENDED_TAXON_VERSION_KEY
+  FROM NAMESERVER;

-The next step is to export the query results for each of the 8 queries as a text file.
+The next step is to export the query results for each of the 9 queries as a text file.
 Prepare a folder on your hard disk into which you will export the files (I used ``c:\tmp``).
 These instructions are for Microsoft Access 2007 but the steps should be similar for other versions.
 For each query: